 Discover Our Streamlined Process for Instant Protection

 So how do we achieve this?
-Our brilliant team has developed cutting-edge AI technology to provide you with the best coverage without any waiting.
+Our brilliant team has developed cutting-edge technology to provide you with the best coverage without any waiting.

 But don't worry — you don't need to be a tech-savvy genius!